 Also, more weight means more strain on the shocks when they cruise over bumps of any sort on the road, so you’ll definitely feel it more if you’re riding in a place with poor road conditions.
 From this, you should look for shocks that have a high weight limit.
 To get an accurate listing of this, you could either call or refer to the manufacturer’s website.
 And be sure to pick up rear shocks as well, especially if you do ride with a passenger on most occasions.

-Most shocks for Harleys can be adjusted a few inches, according to the how high or low the users wants the bike to sit from the ground.
+Most shocks for Harleys can be adjusted a few inches, according to how high or low the user wants the bike to sit from the ground.
 Most people aim for a lower height than what’s given on factory shocks, but there are exceptions.
 If you’re planning on getting your ride installed at a shop, be sure to let them know how low.
 If you’re short, doing down about two inches would probably be best, as your foot would reach the pavement much easier.
 It could also help you gain better control and confidence in your riding since you won’t be wasting time getting your foot adjusted or pushing down the kickstand when it’s not necessary (red lights, sitting in traffic, etc.) Every brand above has the ability to be modified by height, but the length itself doesn’t change from brand to brand very much.

-Stiff or Soft?
+Which shocks are better: Stiff or Soft?

 Shocks can be either stiff or soft.
 Depending on your preferences you may like softer brands over those which are stiff.
 But too soft can also be an annoyance.
 It’s best to pick one that has a feel that’s in between the two.
 Rear suspension springs are a toss-up as well but may perform better when a little stiff.
 If you’re going to be riding alone, more stiffness shouldn’t be needed in most instances.